KshitijAggarwal8/KshitijAggarwal8/README.md

-- 👋 Hi, I’m @KshitijAggarwal8
+- 👋 Hi, I’m Kshitij Aggarwal.
+- 📖 I'm currently pursuing Masters in Robotics from the University of Maryland
-- 👀 I’m interested in Robotics, Automation and related fields
+- 👀 I’m interested in Robotics, Computer Vision, and related fields.
-- 🌱 I’m currently learning Robot Operation System(ROS)
+- 🌱 I’m currently learning Robot Operation System(ROS2)
 - 📫 How to reach me: kshitijaggarwal@gmail.com

 <!---